mcoram/primrec/README.md

 primrec
 =======

 Explore the space of primitive recursive functions.
-The work here is in the spirit of inductive programming or generative programming and was inspired by [MagicHaskeller](http://nautilus.cs.miyazaki-u.ac.jp/~skata/MagicHaskeller.html) and [Incremental Learning in Inductive Programming](http://www.cogsys.wiai.uni-bamberg.de/aaip09/aaip09_submissions/incremental.pdf).
+I explain more about why this is worth doing [here.](https://github.com/mcoram/primrec/blob/master/raison%20d'e%CC%82tre.md).
+The work here is in the spirit of inductive programming and was inspired by [MagicHaskeller](http://nautilus.cs.miyazaki-u.ac.jp/~skata/MagicHaskeller.html) and [Incremental Learning in Inductive Programming](http://www.cogsys.wiai.uni-bamberg.de/aaip09/aaip09_submissions/incremental.pdf) and [John Tromp's Lambda Calculus and Combinatory Logic Playground](http://homepages.cwi.nl/~tromp/cl/cl.html).

 To get a flavor for what's going on, try running predict-extension.rkt.
 You'll discover that if you type in "2 3 4 5" then the results tell you that the simplest primitive recursive function that fits this sequence is the